fnaith/SmartbeeExam1/README.md

 - Write Dao and test repository : To ensure main requirements can be done ASAP.
 Althoug I never use H2 database, but it shouldn't that hard.
 - Write Swagger yaml : Because `Swagger integration` is a nice to have option and it can reduce time of crafting controller.
 - Complete RESTful API and test serive : Write service to connect controller and dao.
 Use Swagger UI to test.
+- Apply privilege on RESTful API : To meet the requirements, RESTful API will response error message when permission denied.
 - Create UI for CRUD : Build a React app to ensure we can successfully access RESTful API.
-- Apply privilege on RESTful API : To meet the requirements, RESTful API will response error message when permission denied.
-- Adjust error handling for UI : Add alert when to handle error message.

 ## Create Heroku app